Wild Ones Fox Valley Area Chapter

 Shannon-Davis Foust – President & Education Chair

 Shannon has her Ph.D. in Biological Sciences from UW-Milwaukee and has widespread interests in native and invasive species, habitat restoration, and reconnecting people with nature.
 She presently teaches courses at UW Oshkosh in Biology and Environmental Studies, is an Affiliate of the Sustainability Institute of Regional Transformations organizing outreach events on environmental topics, and advises the Student Environmental Action Coalition and Sustainable Beekeeping Club.
+Shannon has been serving on the Wild Ones Fox Valley Area Board since 2010.

 Stephanie has been active in organic farming and horticulture for over ten years.
 She works in urban forestry and landscaping, and is a longtime advocate for wildlife conservation in Wisconsin and the Great Lakes region.
-She has an AAS in Sustainable Horticulture and is currently working toward a degree in Biology with emphasis in ecology and Environmental Education.
+She has an AAS in Sustainable Horticulture and is currently working toward a degree in Biology with emphasis in Ecology and Environmental Education.
 Her goal is to educate others on the importance of ecologically-sustainable and native-friendly practices.

 Ron Jones – Treasurer & Grants Chair